Mitigation of Damages: Understanding the Duty to Mitigate Losses

-Detecting Shareholder Oppression: I’m Worried My Business Partner Might Be Acting Unfairly.
+What Warning Signs Indicate Shareholder Oppression?
+I’m Worried My Business Partner Might Be Acting Unfairly.
 How Do I Know If I’m Being Shoved Around?
 How do you know if your business partner is doing something illegal – and what can you do to stop it?
-Whether your company is a corporation, an LLC, or a partnership, Michigan law may provide you with...
+Whether your company is a corporation, an LLC, or a partnership, Michigan law may...

 Continue Reading